tabletoptools/Hawthorne-Docs/hawthorne/homebrew.md

 **Wondrous**
 *T1*

-While you are attuned to and wearing this item, you ignore a creature's immunity to the grappled and restrained conditions while attempting or maintaining a grapple on the creature.
+While you are wearing this item, you ignore a creature's immunity to the grappled and restrained conditions while attempting or maintaining a grapple on the creature.

 ***